And Quiet Flows the Don: Awards and nominations

 The novel won the Stalin Prize in 1941 and its author won the Nobel Prize in Literature in 1965.

 Adaptations

 The novel has been adapted for the screen four times: a 1931 film by Ivan Pravov and Olga Preobrazhenskaya; a second, 1958 adaption was directed by Sergei Gerasimov and starred Elina Bystritskaya and Pyotr Glebov.
 In 1992–1993 a remake was directed by Sergei Bondarchuk (starring Rupert Everett); the film was not finished until 2006, when Fyodor Bondarchuk completed the editing, and was shown on Russian television as a seven-part miniseries.
-A shorter, 3-hours version of Bondarchuk's And Quiet Flows the Don was released on DVD in several countries.
-In 2015 the novel has been adapted again more comprehensively as a 14-part TV-series, directed by Sergey Ursulyak.
+A shorter, 3-hour version of Bondarchuk's And Quiet Flows the Don was released on DVD in several countries.
+In 2015 the novel was adapted again more comprehensively as a 14-part TV-series, directed by Sergey Ursulyak.